heroiccoder/frontend-nanodegree-mobile-portfolio/README.md

 How to run the application
 --------------------------

-In order to run the first part of the project open index.html with a javascript capable browser.
-For the second part of the project open views/pizza.html
+In order to run the first part of the project open dist/index.html with a javascript capable browser.
+For the second part of the project open views/pizza.html (do not open dist/views/pizza.html that one is there only to keep the link valid).

 Optimizations - First Part
 --------------------------